 Encouraging Enrollment by Implementing a Penalty for Failure to Maintain Coverage

 The 2017 federal tax law eliminated the Affordable Care Act’s financial penalty for not carrying health insurance, effective in 2019.
 While it will be some time before we have a full picture of how this affects decisions by Californians to purchase or enroll in health coverage, research to date suggests the federal policy change would reduce enrollment and increase premiums for many.

-The Affordable Care Act greatly improved access to affordable, comprehensive coverage through the individual market, providing subsidies for many low- and moderate-income Californians to buy insurance through Covered California.
+The Affordable Care Act greatly improved access to affordable, comprehensive coverage through the individual market, providing subsidies for many Californians with low or moderate incomes to buy insurance through Covered California.
 Nonetheless, among those eligible for Covered California who remain uninsured, affordability is the top reason cited for failing to enroll.